Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-The phrase best hiking umbrellas might bring to mind a summer shower, with hikers striding along muddy trails sporting colorful "bumbershoots".
+The phrase "best hiking umbrellas" might bring to mind a warm summer shower, with hikers striding along muddy trails sporting colorful "bumbershoots".

-A hiker on a hot, sun exposed trail through rocks and arroyos using a hiking umbrella to protect head, face and upper body from excessive amounts of ultraviolet radiation.
+A hiker on a hot, sun exposed trail winding through rocks and arroyos can use a hiking umbrella to protect head, face and upper body from excessive amounts of ultraviolet radiation.

 Or imagine a snow squall that catches a hiker by surprise.
 Hiking umbrella to the rescue!

 Intrigued by these ideas?

 Let's get a bit more specific about what to look for when taking an umbrella on a hike.

 I live in Seattle, where we take our umbrellas, and our rain, seriously.

 Right off the bat, let's identify which type of hiker you are in terms of using an umbrella on a hiking trail.

 The hiker who claims "I am completely neutral on this subject".

 The "Hiking umbrellas are a stupid idea and you'll never catch me carrying one on a hiking trail" hiker.

 The "I can't live without my umbrella" hiker, who has figured out exactly which company makes the right one for her hiking style.

 Let's quickly dissect an umbrella before we dive into a hiker's best hiking umbrellas criteria of weight, size, strength, portability, durability, and ease of usage.

 The canopy is held open via the ribs and stretchers, and the entire overhead contraption is held in one hand by gripping the shaft in either hand.

 So let's examine the features of the best hiking umbrellas which are worth paying for.

 As a hiker, you don't want to carry heavy components made of metal or wood.

 And you don't want cheap, easily broken or torn flimsy canopy materials or plastic, either.